kritserv/django_online_store/FIRST_SETUP_GUIDE.md

 # First time setup guide

-Change directory into code.
+Change the directory to `/code`.

 ```
 docker-compose up -d --build
 ```

-# Important step (Program will not run properly if skip!)
+# Important Step (Program Will Not Run Properly If Skipped!)

 ## After Docker Build Command

-Stop the container, it will keep running because the database doesn't exist yet.

-Since docker will not run migrations before django run successfully for the first time.
+Stop the container; it will keep restarting because the database doesn't exist yet.
+Docker will not run migrations before Django runs successfully for the first time.

-In code/ddice_online_shop/urls.py ignore these line with hashtag.
 ```
 ...
 20    #from main.formview.computer_formview import ComputerFormView